Goodluckboey/GA-Project-1-RPG-BOY-/README.md

 ### Description
 - Control a pixel character to hunt and kill several monsters.
 - Clear the level by killing all of them before the alotted time.
-- Be weary of losing too much health or you could die!
+- Be wary of losing too much health or you could die!

 ### How to play
 - Use the Arrow-Keys to move RPG Boy around.